Major Controversies Surrounding Harold Ford Jr.: A Detailed Timeline

 Controversies are a part of history.
 Explore the biggest scandals linked to Harold Ford Jr..

 Harold Eugene Ford Jr. is an American financial managing director, pundit, author, and former U.S. Congressman.
 He represented Tennessee's 9th congressional district as a Democrat from 1997 to 2007.
-A member of the prominent Ford political family of Memphis, he followed in the footsteps of his father, Harold Ford Sr., who previously held the same congressional seat.
-Ford Jr. ran unsuccessfully for the U.S. Senate in 2006.
+Part of the Ford political family of Memphis, he succeeded his father, Harold Ford Sr., in the House.
+In 2006, he unsuccessfully ran for the U.S. Senate.
 He also served as the last chairman of the Democratic Leadership Council (DLC).

 In November 1999, Harold Ford Jr. voted in favor of the Gramm–Leach–Bliley Act, which repealed much of the Glass–Steagall Act of 1933.